Hervar77/infinity-doc/mkdocs/api/infinity.memory.md

 Parameters:

 - namespace: `string`, optional
-  >the namespace to be flushed
+  >The namespace to be flushed.

 Example: